Workfront: History

 In 2015, AtTask was renamed to Workfront.
 Workfront raised a $33 million Series E funding led by JMI Equity along with investments from Greenspring Global Partners and Atlas Peak in 2015.
 The company has raised a total of $95 million in venture capital to date.
 In that same year, Workfront acquired online proofing vendor and partner ProofHQ, a London-based provider of online proofing software.
 The acquisition integrated over 350 joint clients between the two companies, however, ProofHQ continues to be sold separately.

 Workfront developed a Game of Thrones-themed infographic for mobile phone etiquette, which used humor to show statistics of the most common office communication pitfalls and office attitudes toward common witnessed behaviors.
 The concept was built upon the “seven houses” of the workplace: multitasking, awkwardness, carelessness, courtesy, over-calling, non-communication and obliviousness.
 In 2014, the company received a B2B Oscar for Best Call to Action for its humorous video, “The Working Dead.”

 On July 5, 2016, Workfront announced that Alex Shootman would serve as CEO.
-That same year, the company was named to Forbes inaugural Cloud 100 List and included on the Deloitte Fast 500 list for the fourth consecutive year.

-On August 6, 2020, the company issued a new commissioned study conducted by Forrester Consulting on behalf of Workfront quantifying the Total Economic Impact™ (TEI) and benefits of Workfront.
-Following comprehensive interviews with Workfront customers and extensive financial analysis, Forrester found that enterprise organizations using Workfront obtained a return on investment of 285% over three years.

 Later that month, on Aug.
 18, 2020, Workfront introduced two new applications: Align, which gives companies the ability to set and communicate clear objectives, and keep teams and individuals aligned and focused on the right work to achieve the right outcomes, and Scenario Planner, which enables business leaders to create and compare multiple work management plans to ensure people and resources are deployed effectively to achieve results.